klajmonm/PC-SAFT-ASD/README.md

 -	Since it is fully controlled by Input_ASD.inp, you can ignore downloading and compiling source codes (.f90).
 Instead, you can directly run PC-SAFT-ASD_v2022.03-testing.exe (Windows) or PC-SAFT-ASD_v2022.03-testing.prog (Linux)
 -	Note that running directly PC_SAFT_ASD.exe (i.e., without debugging) can be significantly faster than running the program via Visual Studio with debugging
 -	Optimization of two kijs can be costly.
 Try first a coarser kij step (e.g., 1E-02).
 Otherwise, migration of the calculation e.g. to Altix may also be beneficial
--	LLE – a very sensitive calculation – its progress and WARNING/ERROR messages are printed directly to the screen instead of log_file.log (you can suppress printing these messages by setting Print LLE calculation progress = .false. in Input_ASD.inp)
+-	LLE – a very sensitive calculation – its progress and WARNING/ERROR messages are printed directly to the screen in addition to log_file.log (you can suppress printing these messages by setting Print LLE calculation progress = .false. in Input_ASD.inp)
 -	If LLE is not calculated, try to change the initial guess for spinodal point in polymer-rich phase (1E-05/1E-04/1E-03/1E-02/1E-01) in Input_ASD.inp.
 That in polymer-lean phase (1E-10) proved to be robust across different systems and conditions.
 Set-up of LLE calculation can further be modified by changes in the code (contact martin.klajmon@vscht.cz)

 Examples: